skylandersNFC/Mifare-1K-Magic-UID-Reset/README.md

 # Mifare 1K Magic UID Reset (Chinese Magic Cards Only)

 ## Overview
-Mifare 1k Magic UID Reset is a MIFARE tool that allows setting of UID on special versions (Chinese clones) of Mifare 1K cards.
+Mifare 1k Magic UID Reset is a MIFARE tool that allows setting of UID on special versions (chinese clones) of Mifare 1K cards.

+Those are also called Magic Cards or Gen1 UID Re-Writable.

 It will also recover damaged cards that have had invalid data written to block 0 (e.g. wrong BCC).
 Currently only 4 Byte UID is supported.

 ## How to Run It